nginxinc/nginx-wiki/source/start/topics/examples/fastcgiexample.rst

 This allows you to keep your individual FCGI configurations as simple as possible.
 You may also want to replace ``$document_root`` in ``SCRIPT_FILENAME`` and ``DOCUMENT_ROOT`` with an actual path, the ``$document_root`` variable is hardcoded and may not reflect your install (will cause variations on 'script not found' errors, usually).
-To use Nginx + Virtual Host + PHP you should ommit the ``SCRIPT_NAME`` variable in order for PHP to choose the correct ``DOCUMENT_ROOT``.
+To use NGINX + Virtual Host + PHP you should ommit the ``SCRIPT_NAME`` variable in order for PHP to choose the correct ``DOCUMENT_ROOT``.

 Spawning a FastCGI Process
 --------------------------
-Unlike Apache or Lighttpd, Nginx does not automatically spawn FCGI processes.
+Unlike Apache or Lighttpd, NGINX does not automatically spawn FCGI processes.
 You must start them separately.
 In fact, FCGI is a lot like proxying.
 There's a few ways to start FCGI programs, but luckily PHP5 will auto-spawn as many as you set in the ``PHP_FCGI_CHILDREN`` environment variable.